cgm616/momi/content/about.md

 # IRB approval

 Amherst College's Institutional Review Board (IRB) approved this project before it began.
-The approval letter and each participant's signed and completed Informed Consent Form are on file with me.
+The approval letter and each participant's signed Informed Consent Form are on file with me.

 # Acknowledgements

 I thank my participants, Lara, Gabe, and Ellen, for their time and support while completing this project.
 I also thank my professors, Wendy Bergoffen and Franklin Odo, for their aid and ideas.
-Last, I thank Rebecca Novick, a classmate in *Model Minorities*, for helping me find useful articles while completing this project.
+Last, I thank Rebecca Novick, a classmate in *Model Minorities*, for helping me with my research.